HNLMS Witte de With (1928): Design and description

 The Admiralens were powered by two geared Parsons steam turbines, each driving one propeller shaft using steam provided by three Yarrow boilers.
 The turbines were designed to produce 31000 shp which was intended give the ships a speed of 36 kn.
 One of the differences from the first-batch ships was that the second-batch ships carried additional fuel oil which gave them an extra 100 nmi of range, for a total of 3300 nmi at 15 kn.

 The main armament of the Admiralen-class ships consisted of four 120 mm Mk 5 guns in single mounts, one superfiring pair fore and aft of the superstructure.
 The guns were designated 'A', 'B', 'X' and 'Y' from front to rear and only 'A' and 'Y' were fitted with gun shields.
 The second-batch ships had only a single 75 mm anti-aircraft (AA) gun that was positioned between the funnels.
 Rather than the additional 75 mm AA gun of the first-batch ships, they had four 40 mm Bofors AA guns; these were on single mounts amidships.
 All of the Admiralens were equipped with two rotating, triple mounts for 533 mm torpedo tubes.
 They were able to carry a Fokker C.VII-W floatplane that had to be hoisted off the ship to take off.
 While the first batch of Admiralens were fitted to lay mines, the second-batch ships could be equipped with minesweeping gear.

 Construction and career

 The ship was laid down on 28 May 1927 at the Feijenoord shipyard in Rotterdam and launched on 11 September 1928.
 The ship was commissioned on 20 February 1930.

-When the Pacific War began on 8 December 1941, Witt de With was in reserve, prepared to begin an overhaul.
-After her sister ship ran aground and had to be scuttled on 15 February 1942, her entire crew was transferred to Witt de With.
+When the Pacific War began on 8 December 1941, Witte de With was in reserve, prepared to begin an overhaul.
+After her sister ship ran aground and had to be scuttled on 15 February 1942, her entire crew was transferred to Witte de With.
 The ship took part in the Battle of the Java Sea on 27 February.
 The British heavy cruiser had been damaged in the battle and escorted back to Surabaya, Java, by Witte de With.
 A few days later the ship was attacked and damaged by Japanese planes on 1 March.
 The next day she was scuttled.